Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Approach

 \section{Approach}

-In this section, we illustrate the general framework of \intent. \intent is composed of 2 parts, the \gui and the \code.
-The results from the 2 parts are merged to get the final test script intents. \figref{fig:framework} presents the general framework of \intent.
-One thing to mention is that the illustrations in the following 2 subsections (\secref{sec:gui} and \secref{sec:code}) are describing the processing of each operation.
+In this section, we illustrate the general framework of \toolname. \toolname is composed of two parts, the \gui, and the \code.
+The results from the two parts are merged to get the final test script intentions. \gui, targeted at the widgets located by \xpath, searches for the information from GUI layout files and GUI images.
+For widgets located by \id, corresponding response methods are obtained and analyzed in \code to infer the intentions. \figref{fig:framework} presents the general framework of \toolname.